California NORML Guide to AUMA

 The initiative does not alter the protections of the Compassionate Use Act of 1996 (Prop 215) allowing medical use of marijuana (11362.45(i)).
 Physician recommendations must conform to minimal standards already established under MMRSA and current medical marijuana legislation (11362.712).

-ID CARDS: Qualified patients must possess state ID cards if they want to be exempted from the 7.5+% sales tax currently imposed on marijuana sales (34011(g)).
-However, they will be subject to a new 15% excise tax and a $9.25/ounce cultivation tax.
-No card is required to enjoy other legal protections of Prop.
-215. The cost of the state patient ID card is limited to $100, or $50 for Medi-Cal patients; free of charge for indigent patients (11362.755); this is a reduction from the prevailing fees in most counties.
+ID CARDS: Both AUMA and current law allow patients to voluntarily obtain official state medical marijuana identification cards from their county board of health.
+Under AUMA, patients who do obtain ID cards are exempted from the 7.5+% sales tax currently imposed on marijuana sales (34011(g)) effective immediately.
+However, beginning in Jan, 2018, all marijuana will be subject to an additional 15% excise tax plus a $9.25/ounce cultivation tax.
+No card is required to enjoy the standard legal protections of Prop.
+215. The cost of the state patient ID card is limited to $100, or $50 for Medi-Cal patients; free of charge for indigent patients (11362.755) effective immediately; this is a reduction from the prevailing fees in most counties.
 Identifying information in the ID cards is made subject to the Confidentiality of Medical Information Act (11362.713).

 CPS/CHILD CUSTODY: Qualified patients may not be denied child custody rights merely because of their status as medical marijuana users.
 11362.84.